 There’s also more risk involved in paying a salary, as not all agents will close deals and earn the brokerage money.

 According to this whitepaper by the NAR, twenty-two state statutes permit real estate brokers to treat their real estate salespeople as contractors.
 The broker simultaneously exercises its mandatory supervisory duties under the law.

 Firstly, regular employees need to have unemployment protections provided by their employers.
 This requires the employer (in this case, the real estate brokerage) to pay additional taxes.
 These taxes then go towards funding unemployment benefits.
-If they bring on non-employees instead, they don’t have to pay these other taxes.
+If they bring on non-employees, they don’t have to pay these other taxes.

 Real estate agents join the industry to earn commission on million-dollar listings, not to make a salary.
-The best salespeople will always want to work for commission.
-They maximize the real estate brokerage fee.
+The best salespeople will always want to work for commission, and they maximize the real estate brokerage fee.

-Again, both of these outcomes would be bad for the real estate industry.
-And these are the big reasons why real estate agents prefer to work on commission rather than for a salary.
-Earning potential is just about unlimited when working on commission.
-The better you do, the more you make.
+Again, these outcomes would be bad for the real estate industry.
+And these are the big reasons real estate agents prefer to work on commission rather than for a salary.
+Earning potential is unlimited when working on commission, and t, and t, and the better you do, the more you make.
 A salary limits their ability to earn money and leads to laziness and lower productivity in the long run.